MathieuChailloux/FragScape/README.md

-# Meff
+# Overview

-A QGIS plugin to compute mesh effective size
+Meff is a QGIS 3 plugin to compute landscape fragmentation measures such as effective mesh size.

+According to Jaeger(2000),

+#